 Licorice makes it on the top of this list because it has a very powerful effect in reducing testosterone in healthy men.

-Studies have shown that the main active component of licorice – “glycyrrhizic acid” – is able to block testosterone production according to studies in rats, by inhibiting the enzyme 17β-HSD.
+Studies have shown that the main active component of licorice – “glycyrrhizic acid” – is able to block testosterone production.
+According to studies’ in rats, the compound in the food is able to do this by inhibiting the enzyme 17β-HSD.

-So, after the researchers found that licorice extract inhibits testosterone in rodents, they tried it in human subjects.
+So, after the researchers discovered the power of licorice for inhibiting testosterone in rodents, they tried it in human subjects to see if it had a similar effect.

-The result was significant: Men receiving 0.5 grams of glycyrrhizic acid from 7 grams of commercially available licorice tablets, testosterone decreased from 740 ng/dL to 484 ng/dL.
+The result was significant: Men receiving 0.5 grams of glycyrrhizic acid from 7 grams of commercially available licorice tablets, saw their testosterone decrease from 740 ng/dL to 484 ng/dL.

-One other possible negative effect of licorice is that it can increase blood pressure if taken at high doses for long periods of time.
+That being said, one documented negative side effect of licorice is that it can increase blood pressure in some people, so if you’re consuming it at high doses for long periods of time, make sure you monitor your blood pressure.

 2. Spearmint and Peppermint